iondv/framework/README.md

 * [Studio](https://studio.iondv.com/index) - is an IONDV.
 Framework specialized IDE that helps you to speed and simplify the development of applications on the IONDV.
 [GitHub Repo](github.com/iondv/studio).
 * [DNT](https://dnt.iondv.com/auth) - is our application for development and testing, on the basis of which new meta components are implemented and tested.
 So almost all elements of the system are in the DNT app.[GitHub Repo](github.com/iondv/develop-and-test).
 * [War Archive](https://war-archive.iondv.com/portal/index) - is the IONDV.
 Framework web-application designed to store, group and demonstrate the data based on archival documents about Great Patriotic War (World War II).
 [GitHub Repo](https://github.com/iondv/war-archive).
 * [Project Management](https://pm-gov-ru.iondv.com) - is a web enterprise application based on IONDV.
 Framework.
 Project management system allows you to organize project activities: to monitor the results, to comply with and reduce the deadlines, to use effectively temporary, human and financial resources, making timely and informed management decisions.
+[GitHub Repo](https://github.com/iondv/pm-gov-ru)
 * [Telecom](https://telecom-ru.iondv.com) - is a web application based on IONDV.
 Framework.
 It is used as a registry to account, store, and present the data on the availability of communication services (Internet, mobile communications, television, mail, etc.) in populated areas of the region.
+[GitHub Repo](https://github.com/iondv/telecom-ru)
 * CRM - *coming soon on GitHub*.

 The login for access is - demo and the password is - ion-demo.
 No registration required.